andreasterrius/andreasterrius.github.io/_posts/2024-07-26-debugging-sdf-issues.md

 This should be in OUT sdfPoint because it goes through 2 face (bottom and top), but in reality it is considered as an IN sdfPoint because it intersects with 3 triangles (1 bottom and 2 top tris).
 This is because the sdfpoint traces through the line of the top triangle, hence it is counted as 2 intersections.

 I have some ideas on how to fix this (finding distance between 2 intersection points, if it's too close then we just reject such point).

-Will update the result here later.
+-- Update (07 Oct 2024):
+I forgot to update before I left this, but I managed to reject points that are too close by just comparing if the distance of the intersection point.
+If they are closer than 0.0001 then the intersection point is rejected.
+This seem to work quite well!

 ----